 - Wash and cut the carrots into sticks.
 It’s not necessary to peel them, however, feel free if the skin is particularly rough.

-- Pack the carrots into jars making sure that they stay 1″ below the top.
+- Pack the carrots into a quart jar, making sure that the carrots are 1″ below the top.
 Try to pack the carrots in tightly so they won’t float.

 - Leave the carrots to ferment for 3 days in a dark location (a kitchen cupboard is perfect).
 Let them ferment for 3 to 7 days.
 After three days the carrots will be deliciously fermented, but still crisp.
 They will continue to soften the longer they ferment.

 - Store in the refrigerator and enjoy within 1 month.

-Keywords: flavour, probiotic, vegan, gluten free, paleo, keto, whole 30, healthy, pickled, snacks, school snacks, fall, winter
+Keywords: flavour, vegan, gluten free, paleo, keto, whole 30, healthy, pickled, snacks, school snacks, fall, winter